arduino/docs-content/content/hardware/07.opta/opta-family/opta-analog-exp/datasheet/datasheet.md

 ## Device Operation
 ### Getting Started - IDE
-If you want to program your Arduino Opta® Digital Expansions while offline you need to install the Arduino® Desktop IDE **[1]** and the Arduino_Opta_Blueprint using the Library Manager.
+If you want to program your Arduino Opta® Analog Expansion while offline you need to install the Arduino® Desktop IDE **[1]** and the Arduino_Opta_Blueprint using the Library Manager.
 To connect the Arduino Opta® to your computer, you will need a USB-C® cable.

 ### Getting Started - Arduino Web Editor
 All Arduino® devices work out-of-the-box on the Arduino® Web Editor **[2]** by just installing a simple plugin.